Adds a set clause to the query.

 escaped in any way so beware.
 If you want to store some user supplied

-information in the database, setValues
+information in the database, setValues is the function you want.

 query.setVariables({